 Invalid Values- Except Valid Values

-It is a good way when we are dealing with a different combination of input data.
-In this technique, we are store all the behavior in a tabular form of different input combinations and their corresponding result.
-This table is also called as cause-effect.
+It is a good way to deal with a different combination of input data.
+In this technique, we store all the behavior in a tabular form of input combinations and their corresponding results.
+This table is also called cause-effect.

-Decision table testing is a black-box testing technique to determine the test scenario for the complex business logic.
-BVA and ECP used for that system when we are getting the same result for a large set of values and Decision tables are used when we are getting a different result for each set of inputs.
+Decision table testing is a black-box technique to determine the test scenario for the complex business logic.
+BVA and ECP are used for that system when we are getting the same result for a large set of values, and Decision tables are used when we get a different result for each set of inputs.

-This table can be used during the development of functionalities since it is easy to understand and covered all the possible combinations.
+This table can be used to develop functionalities since it is easy to understand and covers all the possible combinations.

 State Transition

-It is also a black box testing where if you change in the input condition, then you can observe the changes in an application under test (AUT).
-During this testing technique, the testers give both positive and negative inputs and record the output
+It is also a black box testing where you can observe the changes in an application under test (AUT) if you change the input condition.
+During this testing technique, the testers give both positive and negative inputs and record the output.

 Error Guessing